logankilpatrick/wgschool/content/debug.md

 You will need to register for one of the summer school courses to receive the Zoom details for these sessions.

-## SSH connection problems

-If you are trying to ssh into the training cluster and you get one of these errors

-- *"Permission denied, please try again"*
-- *"Network error: Connection timed out"*
-- *"Connection refused"*

-and you are 100% certain that you type the password correctly, we might need to check if your IP address is blocked on too many attempts to log in.
-Please go to https://whatismyipaddress.com and tell us your IPv4 address so that we could whitelist it.